midonet/orizuru/README.md

 ====
 Test drive Midonet.org or MEM (with Midonet Manager) together with Openstack on Ubuntu.

+A video of the installer (30 minutes) is available here: https://asciinema.org/a/15332 .

 The installation of the services will take place on top of Docker Ubuntu images.

 You only have to provide a list of (virtual or physical) servers which you define in a simple yaml file.